spacetelescope/jdaviz/docs/imviz/plugins.rst

   * Radial Profile: Binned average as a function of radius from the center of the region.
   * Radial Profile (Raw): Raw image data points as a function of radius from the center of the region.
-    Do not use this for big data due to performance issues associated with too many data points.
+    Caution: having too many data points may cause performance issues with this feature.
+    The exact limitations depend on your hardware.

 10. Once all inputs are populated correctly, click on the :guilabel:`CALCULATE` button to perform simple aperture photometry.